Allaman/werkzeugkasten/README.md

 Werkzeugkasten supports an **interactive** mode and a **non-interactive** mode.

-- `werkzeugkasten` will start in interactive mode where you select your tools you want to install from a searchable list.
+- `werkzeugkasten` will start in interactive mode where you select your tools (and version) you want to install from a searchable list.

-- `werkzeugkasten -tool age -tool kustomize` will download age and kustomize.
+- `werkzeugkasten -tool age -tool kustomize` will download age and kustomize (latest release for both).

 - `werkzeugkasten -tools` will print all available tools.